Harambe: Memes

-Following the killing, Harambe became subject of multiple viral memes.
+Following the killing, Harambe became the subject of multiple viral memes.
 Vox wrote in November that Harambe has an "undeniable status as 2016's meme of the year."
 People magazine wrote that "Harambe continues to live on in the collective mind of the internet, entering into a rarefied state of venerated meme status."
 One of the most widespread memes was noted by The Washington Post and New York magazine who observed a proliferation of over-the-top and fake tributes to Harambe.
 "The idea is, the more intense and more sincere-seeming the expression of mourning is, the funnier the joke."
-One example of this was the "Dicks out for Harambe" meme ("dicks" as slang for guns) which facetiously called for armed revenge of Harambe's death.
+For example, the "Dicks out for Harambe" meme can be seen as a fake tribute to an incident that would normally engender sincere mourning.
 Aja Romano of Vox wrote that "If you were a progressive, the Harambe meme gave you a chance to mock what you viewed as the hypocritical haranguing of the mainstream while avoiding real issues of social justice; and if you were a conservative, the Harambe meme gave you a chance to mock liberal hysteria."
 One meme is a play on conspiracy theories, such as "Bush did Harambe", a reference to 9/11 conspiracy theories.
 In Australia, people joked about supporting Harambe's corpse as a write-in candidate on the ballot for the federal election.
 Public Policy Polling included Harambe in their polling for the U.S. presidential election.
 Harambe had 5% support in late July 2016 (ahead of Green Party nominee Jill Stein) and 2% in August 2016 (tied with Stein).

 Cincinnati Zoo director Thane Maynard reacted negatively: "We are not amused by the memes, petitions and signs about Harambe.
 Our zoo family is still healing, and the constant mention of Harambe makes moving forward more difficult for us.
 We are honoring Harambe by redoubling our gorilla conservation efforts and encouraging others to join us."
 In late August, the zoo deleted its Twitter account after being targeted daily by trolls mentioning Harambe.
 The zoo resumed its account two months later.